-"Design-build" is a project delivery method by which a governmental entity contracts with a single entity to provide both design and construction services for the construction, rehabilitation, alteration, or repair of a facility.
+"Design-build" is a project delivery method by which a district contracts with a single entity to provide both design and construction services for the construction, rehabilitation, alteration, or repair of a facility.
 Gov't Code 2269.301

 This policy applies only to a facility that is a building or an associated structure, including an electric utility structure.
 This policy does not apply to: